-Supporting communities in northern Western Australia and Northern Territory
+Supporting landowners and pastoralists in northern Western Australia and the NT

-Helping landholders strengthen their resilience to climate challenges — from drought to rising temperatures — through practical innovation and proven know-how.
+Helping strengthen their resilience to climate challenges — from drought to rising temperatures, through practical innovation and proven know-how.

 Northern Hub